Myrmex (Attic woman): Mythology

 Myrmex was an Attican girl famed for her cleverness and her chastity, and for this reason she was loved by Athena, the virgin goddess of wisdom and patron-goddess of Attica.

 When Demeter created crops, Athena wished to show the Atticans an effective way of sowing the fields, so she created the plough, with Myrmex by her side.
 But Myrmex stole some sheaves of wheat, and boastfully claimed that she herself had invented the plough, and that only through 'her' invention could the crops be put to use.
 Athena, heartbroken by the girl's betrayal, hated Myrmex as she had once loved her, and turned her into an ant, doomed to only be able to steal crops.

 Zeus eventually felt pity for her, so he honoured the ant, and thus when the island of Aegina fell in need to be repopulated, he created a new race of men called the Myrmidons out of ants that he transformed into humans.

 Interpretation

 The story of the transformation of the Myrmidons is older than that of the girl, and it was probably what prompted the invention of Myrmex's myth in the first place.
 Meanwhile Athena's worship in Boeotia and Thessaly connected her to the plough and corn.

 Due to the language used about Athena loving Myrmex, some have taken it to mean that the myth has homosexual undertones.
-Robert Graves theorized that Myrmex could be the name of some ancient Northern Greek mother-goddess who did invent the plough, and archaeology supports a claim for indigenous European invention.